 Every van we rent starts it's life in nothing but the best shape.
 Our mechanical shop is known nationwide as one of the best shops for these vehicles, and we treat our rental fleet as though they were our own personal vehicles.
 Before you drive away in your van, it has had a 50-point inspection by one of our specialized technicians and any issues have been addressed.

 Your Prices Seem a Bit High Compared to Other Similar Companies?

 Honestly, with these vehicles the last thing you want is something cheap.
 A cheap VW van is a great project, but a terrible vacation.
-Each of our vans has had a minimum of $15,000 of maintenance and upgrades to get them ready for our rental fleet.
+Each of our vans has had a minimum of $15,000 of maintenance and upgrades to get them ready for our rental fleet - some of had close to $25,000 or more invested.
 These are all vans that we would be proud and comfortable taking our own families on road trips in.
 Each van, while aged in their own way, also has their own unique set of upgrades and touches that set them apart from the rest of the VW rental market.
 Also, your van is backed by one of the largest and most experienced shops in the country giving you extra peace of mind.
 Do your research and then make an informed decision.
 Learn more about why we think we are the best rental option out there!

 If our prices are a bit too high and you're only two people traveling, you might want to check out our good friends at Cascade Campers.
 They outfit small Ford Transits for two people.
 Check them out.

 You charge a lot of tax - what gives?